 Content writing is not just a way to promote your product.
 Sometimes, it is the best way to help users understand your product.
 You think you have the perfect product, but still, you don’t have a lot of clients?
 This happens to a lot of new businesses!

-In this article, we are going to show you five types of content that you can use to make your customers understand (and buy!) your product.
+In this article, we’re going to show you 5 types of content that you can use to make your customers understand (and buy!) your product.

 1. Demo videos

-First of all, you will need to write down everything you want your users to know about your product.
-Explain what it does, its main features, the problems it can solve, and why is it better than anything else on the market.
-Once you write down everything, imagine that you need to explain your product to a 5-year-old.
+To get started, write down everything you want your users to know about your product.
+Explain what it does, its main features, the problems it can solve, and why it’s better than anything else on the market.
+Once you have everything written down, imagine that you need to explain your product to a 5-year-old.
 It’s best to make the video as simple to follow as possible.

 If you get into a lot of technical details, users will get bored or won’t understand what the product does.
 Stick to the essential information at first.
 After you finish writing everything down, you need to structure the information.

-There are plenty of demo video tools on the Internet, and they will do half of the work for you.
+There are plenty of demo video tools on the Internet, which can do half of the work for you.
 Making a demo video for the first time can be challenging, especially if you are new to video-making, so we selected three of the best video demos we could find that will, hopefully, inspire you.

 - Trello demo video – simple and easy to understand, easy to create, cost-effective;